dilaniPrasangi/RomanConverter/README.md

 # Roman Converter

-This application converts given number(0-2000) to roman number.
+This application converts given number(0-2000) to roman.

 No initial configuration is required to run the application.